Kent Minerals and Waste Local Plan (KMWLP)

 Read the adoption statement (PDF, 156.1 KB).

 We are required to review the Kent Mineral and Waste Local Plan every 5 years.
 This is to ensure that the policies remain relevant, conform to national policy and guidance and satisfactorily address the needs of the local community.
-The 5 year review commenced in 2021 and identified the need for a number of changes.
-Read the report of this assessment (PDF, 2.1 MB).
-A public consultation on the proposed changes to the local plan took place between December 2021 and February 2022.
+The 5-year review commenced in 2021 and identified the need for a number of changes to policy and supporting text to reflect local and national policy changes since 2016.